Laurana Kanan: The War of the Lance

 The two met again, many years later, when Tanis and his companions sought the elves' aid in freeing the human captives in Pax Tharkas.
 Raistlin Majere, one of the companions who was cursed with eyes that saw things like they grow old and wither within seconds, was surprised that his vision of Laurana was immune to the curse and looked like someone with eternal youth.
 Laurana sought to rekindle their romance but Tanis broke her heart by telling her he was in love with a human woman named Kitiara Uth Matar and returning the promise ring she had given him years ago.
 In her anger, she threw the ring away, and was picked up by Tasslehoff, who was eavesdropping nearby.
 Laurana refused to give up on the relationship and secretly followed Tanis and the other companions to Pax Tharkas.
 When Tanis found out Laurana had followed him, he angrily rebuked her for acting like an infatuated child.
-Laurana resolved to try and prove she was more than that and fought bravely in the subsequent battle at Pax Tharkas.
+Laurana resolved to try to prove she was more than that and fought bravely in the subsequent battle at Pax Tharkas.

 In the weeks that followed, Laurana worked closely with the human cleric of Paladine, Elistan, to help care for the refugees from Pax Tharkas.
 Tanis was impressed by the compassion Laurana demonstrated in caring for the refugees and felt jealous of her close friendship with Elistan.
 The half-elf began to wonder if he had made a mistake in rejecting Laurana.

 Before Tanis could resolve these new feelings for Laurana, the two were separated during the sack of Tarsis.
 Laurana even believed Tanis had been killed when she saw a red dragon destroy the inn where Tanis was staying.
 Overcome by grief at the apparent death of her love, Laurana did not realize an enemy was stalking her.

 The Dragon Highlord Kitiara Uth Matar had learned that Tanis was traveling with Laurana and, overcome with jealousy (especially after being told how incredibly beautiful Laurana was) had followed the Companions to Tarsis.
 There the masked Kitiara attacked Laurana from behind.
 Kitiara expected an easy victory over her despised rival, but Laurana fought back ferociously, surprising the Highlord with her resistance.
 It was only with the help of the sivak draconian, Slith, that Kitiara was finally able to overpower Laurana.
 Together, Kitiara and Slith dragged the elfwoman off to an alley, where Kitiara intended to kill Laurana after questioning her about the status of her relationship with Tanis.
 However, before Kitiara could kill Laurana, she was interrupted by Derek Crownguard's group of knights and Elistan.
 Kitiara was forced to flee, promising Laurana that they would meet again.